cisagov/Malcolm/README.md

 * `quarantined`: preserve only flagged files in `./zeek-logs/extract_files/quarantine`
 * `all`: preserve flagged files in `./zeek-logs/extract_files/quarantine` and all other extracted files in `./zeek-logs/extract_files/preserved`
 * `none`: preserve no extracted files

+The `EXTRACTED_FILE_HTTP_SERVER_...` [environment variables in `docker-compose.yml`](#DockerComposeYml) configure access to the Zeek-extracted files path through the means of a simple HTTPS directory server.
+Beware that Zeek-extracted files may contain malware.
+As such, the files may be optionally encrypted upon download.

 ### <a name="HostAndSubnetNaming"></a>Automatic host and subnet name assignment